VilleOlof/sculk/README.md

 And since so many fields are strings and theres a lot of block entities in chunks,
 it slows it down by 30-100ms on my machine per 32x32 chunk (one region).

+Currently chunks use `BlockEntity` instead of its `LazyBlockEntity`, because getting a lazy block entity
+from a nbt compound tag currently requires copying it has a `Vec<u8>` which is so slow and inefficient.
+But if you were to deserialize a LazyBlockEntity from bytes directly, its about 83% faster with relatively basic data.
+So i want to make it deserialize with LazyBlockEntity, specially since it has a `to_owned` method.
+But again, lifetime issues.

 ## TODO

 - [X] Simdnbt Migration